Azores travel advice

 Useful links

-- Recent seismic activity - The Azores Seismovolcanic Information and Surveillance Center (CIVISA) (in Portuguese)
+- Recent seismic activity – Seismovolcanic Information and Surveillance Centre of the Azores (CIVISA) (Portuguese only)

-- Information about active events - Portugal’s National Authority for Civil Protection
+- Information about active events – Portuguese National Authority for Emergency and Civil Protection

 Need help?